temporalio/temporal-learning/docs/tutorials/typescript/nextjs/index.md

 npx create-next-app@latest nextjs-temporal
 ```

-The project generator will prompt you with several questions; accept all of the default values.
+The project generator will prompt you with several questions.
+Accept the default values for each option.
-When the project generator completes, and the dependencies install, switch to the new project's root directory;
+When the project generator completes, and the dependencies install, switch to the new project's root directory:

 ```command
 cd nextjs-temporal